 - bringing an existing dwelling that has not been lived in for 10 years back in to use.

-To claim, your project must be eligible and lawful, for personal occupation by you or a family member and evidence of completion must be provided.
+Your project must be lawful, for personal occupation by you or a family member and evidence of completion must be provided.
+Some planning permissions include conditions or restrictions on use or occupancy, which may mean that the project is not eligible.

 You will usually get the refund within 30 working days of sending in the claim.

-How Much VAT Can You Claim on Your Self build?
+How Much VAT Can I Reclaim on my Self Build?

-Many self builders regularly overlook this area.
-You should ensure that you are charged the correct rate(s) of VAT on all costs associated with your project.
+Many self builders regularly overlook this area, but you should ensure that you are charged the correct rate(s) of VAT on all costs associated with your project.

 Getting this right is very important, as HMRC will not refund any VAT that has been incorrectly charged.